wordofwarning/wordofwarning.org/current/2017-spring/alexander/index.md

 Box Office (Contact) Tel: 0161 274 0600

 #### Access Information
-Age advisory: ***TBA***+ (parental/guardian discretion).
-This free durational performance installation allows audience members to come and go as they please over 3 hours.
-To have an intense 1-2-1 chorus of *Over the Rainbow* sung (very directly) to you by FK you'll need to queue in person on the evening to take a (free) numbered ticket for this short intimate experience.
-With small moments of strobe and noise music, it's not quiet and earplugs are available on request.
-For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.
+**Warning: strobe lighting used.**<br>Age advisory: ***TBC***+ (parental/guardian discretion).
+This free durational performance installation allows audience members to come and go as they please over a 3 hour period; to further experience an intense 1-2-1 chorus of *Over the Rainbow* sung (very directly) to you by FK, you'll need to queue in person on the evening to take a (free) numbered ticket for this short intimate experience.
+With loud noise music, earplugs are available on request.
+For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 With live accompaniment from Glasgow-based noise band Okishima Island Tourist Association, FK Alexander sings along to the recording of the last time Judy Garland ever sang *Over the Rainbow*, four months before her death.